Selecting the Ideal Input Images

 - You’re the main subject, centered or slightly off-center.

-- Soft, even lighting - daylight near a window is perfect.
+- Soft, even lighting like daylight near a window, is perfect.

 - No heavy shadows cutting across your face.